SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 import matplotlib.pyplot as plt
 {% endhighlight %}

-We the go ahead to generate a dumy dataset using the temperature conversion formular
+We then go ahead to generate a dumy dataset using the temperature conversion formular
 {% highlight python linenos %}
 #
 # create  a dumy dataset